get-convex/launchdarkly/README.md

 #### LaunchDarkly Events

 As noted in the examples above, queries are unable to send events to LaunchDarkly.
-If you need would like to have the SDK send events to LaunchDarkly (e.g. flag evaluation insights and for experimentation), you should use LaunchDarkly in a mutation or action instead.
+If you would like to have the SDK send events to LaunchDarkly (e.g. flag evaluation insights and for experimentation), you should use LaunchDarkly in a mutation or action instead.

 ## Example App